Factbox: India's new e-commerce rules that could jolt foreign, local players

-MUMBAI, June 22 (Reuters) - India's proposed changes to consumer rules for the e-commerce sector could be hugely disruptive for some of the country's biggest online shopping websites, including U.S.-based Amazon (AMZN.O) and Walmart's (WMT.N) Flipkart. read more
+MUMBAI (Reuters) - India’s proposed changes to consumer rules for the e-commerce sector could be hugely disruptive for some of the country’s biggest online shopping websites, including U.S.-based Amazon and Walmart’s Flipkart.

-India's e-commerce market is projected to grow 30% annually to $200 billion by 2026.
-It also counts Reliance Industries' (RELI.NS) JioMart, Tata's BigBasket, Softbank-backed Snapdeal and Future Retail (FRTL.NS) among major players.
+India’s e-commerce market is projected to grow 30% annually to $200 billion by 2026.
+It also counts Reliance Industries’ JioMart, Tata’s BigBasket, Softbank-backed Snapdeal and Future Retail among major players.

 Here are some of the new proposals, which are open for public consultation until July 6: